-Most commonly there is a 6-month deadline, triggered by the Marketing Authorisation, to file an application for an SPC or PTE application, although the deadline is shorter in some countries – at 3 months or even as little as 60 days.
+Most commonly there is a 6-month deadline, triggered by the Marketing Authorisation, to file an application for an SPC or PTE application.
+The PTE filing deadline is shorter in some countries – at 3 months or even as little as 60 days.
 If the patent to be extended is not granted until after the Marketing Authorisation is issued, then the filing deadline for the SPC or PTE application is generally calculated from the patent grant date.

 An SPC may be granted in respect of a patented active ingredient, or mixture of active ingredients, of a medicinal or plant protection product.
 Such medicinal products may be for humans or animals.